ibm-cloud-docs/EventStreams/schema_registry.md

 ### Deleting a per-schema rule
 {: #delete_rule}

-The rules applied to a specific schema are deleted by making a DELETE request to the /artifacts/{schema-id}/rules/{rule-type} endpoint, (where {schema-id} is the ID of the schema, and {rule-type} is the type of global rule to be retrieved - currently the only supported type is COMPATIBILITY).
+The rules applied to a specific schema are deleted by making a DELETE request to the `/artifacts/{schema-id}/rules/{rule-type}` endpoint (where {schema-id} is the ID of the schema, and {rule-type} is the type of global rule to be retrieved - currently the only supported type is COMPATIBILITY).
 If the request is successful, an empty response is returned, with a status code of 204 (no content).

 Example curl request: